Mirror Symmetry and Level-rank Duality for 3d $\mathcal{N} = 4$ Rank 0 SCFTs: The theories TNk

 \subsection{Evidence for 3d $\CN=4$ supersymmetry}

 As argued in \cite{Gang:2018huc} for the theory $\CT_{1,1}$ and \cite{Gang:2023rei} for the family $\CT_{1,k}$, we expect the theories $\CT_{N,k}$ described above exhibit enhancement to $\CN=4$ supersymmetry in the infrared.
-Our main piece of evidence for this enhancement comes from the superconformal index: \be
+Our main piece of evidence for this enhancement comes from the superconformal index, which is simply the graded Euler character of the space of local operators or, equivalently, a partition function of the theory on $S^2 \times S^1$ \cite{Kim:2009wb}.
+There are several ways to compute this index: it is typically done using supersymmetric localization \cite{Kapustin:2011jm, Imamura:2011su} but, in the case of abelian gauge theories relevant to the present setting, it can also be computed directly from the space of states in a twisted version of the theory \cite{Zeng:2021zef}.
+Either way, one arrives at the following result: \be

 \ee where we take the trace over the vector space of local operators, $R$ is the superconformal $R$-charge as determined by $F$-maximization \cite{Jafferis:2010un}, and $J = \frac{1}{2}R - J_3$ is the generator of twisted spin.
 The integration contour is taken to be the product of unit circles $|z_{ia}|=1$.
 As before, we use the notation $(x)_\infty = \prod_{n \geq 0} (1-x q^n)$.